 The Community Linguist Certificate (CLC) provides linguistic analysis and language documentation training.
-It is directed at speakers of North American Aboriginal languages, specifically those who are interested in preserving their languages.
+It is directed at speakers and learners of Indigenous languages in North America, specifically those who are interested in preserving their languages.
 CILLDI offers the certificate, and it is awarded by the University of Alberta Faculty of Arts.

 CLC holders might:

 - transcribe and archive personal stories and community histories

 - write grant proposals for community-based language projects.

 Certificate students will likely have no prior exposure to linguistics.
 They may be speakers or semi-speakers of their Indigenous language, and they will have an abiding interest in preventing the loss of their language.
 Possibly, they have taken on the task of saving the language in their home community but need more expertise, material, and authority to make substantive changes.
 Students might hold a BA or ED and simply be seeking specialized knowledge in Indigenous language documentation.
 CLC students might also be Elders or other fluent speakers, community language activists who wish to develop linguistic analysis skills so they can document their languages and further develop or traditions or written literature.

 There are six courses that Community Linguist Certificate students must take to prepare them for community-based language documentation.
 Students usually take two courses per summer in the order listed:

 LING 111-Introduction to Linguistic Analysis for Indigenous Language Revitalization